mesosphere/marathon/docs/index.md

 As the website gains traction, we decide to scale out the Search service and our Rails-based application.

-We use the Marathon REST API call to to add more tasks.
-Marathon will take care of placing the new tasks on machines with spare capacity, honoring the constraints we previously set.
+We use the Marathon REST API call to to add more instances.
+Marathon will take care of placing the new containers on machines with spare capacity, honoring the constraints we previously set.
 We can see the containers are dynamically placed:

 <p class="text-center">
   <img src="{{ site.baseurl}}/img/marathon2.png" width="420" height="269" alt="">
 </p>

 Finally, imagine that one of the datacenter workers trips over a power cord and a server is unplugged.
-No problem for Marathon: it moves the affected Search service and Rails tasks to a node that has spare capacity.
+No problem for Marathon: it moves the affected Search and Rails containers to a node that has spare capacity.
 Marathon has maintained our uptime in the face of machine failure.

 <p class="text-center">
   <img src="{{ site.baseurl}}/img/marathon3.png" width="417" height="268" alt="">